Just as I Am (Guy Sebastian album): Commercial performance

 The first single from the album, "Angels Brought Me Here", debuted at number one and was the highest selling single in Australia in 2003.
 "Angels Brought Me Here" went on to earn five platinum accreditations and win the 2004 ARIA Award for Highest Selling Single.
 In January 2010 it was announced as the highest selling song of the 2000 to 2009 decade by ARIA, finishing ahead of Anthony Callea's cover version of "The Prayer".

 Just as I Am was released in December 2003 and debuted at number one in Australia, selling 163,711 copies in its first week.
 This remains the second highest ever one week sales for any album in ARIA chart history.
 Just as I Am became the 5th highest selling album in Australia in 2003 within three weeks of release.
 It reached 6× platinum, and eventually sold in excess of 480,000 units.
 It received a nomination for highest selling album at the 2004 ARIA Awards.
 Just as I Am places #28 on ARIA's list of highest selling albums of the 2000 to 2009 decade, the ninth highest entry for an Australian artist, and the highest for an Australian Idol contestant.
 The second single "All I Need Is You" also debuted at number one in the Australian charts and was certified platinum.

-"Angels Brouught Me Here" also reached number one in four Asian countries and New Zealand, and was certified platinum in New Zealand.
+"Angels Brought Me Here" also reached number one in four Asian countries and New Zealand, and was certified platinum in New Zealand.
 Just as I Am was released in New Zealand, where it peaked at number three and achieved double platinum certification.
 "All I Need is You" peaked at number five there.